11 of the Most Dangerous Roads in Los Angeles

 The lanes have been scheduled to be widened.
 Additional sightlines and warning signs have also been scheduled to improve the safety conditions on this road.

 Overall, this makes Highway 138 one of the deadliest roads in California, and in America.
 When driving on this road, you should pay the utmost attention to avoid motor vehicle accidents.

 Highway 101 at different intervals throughout Southern California merges with other highways.
 Like many of the roads mentioned on this list, serves as a multi-lane road that cuts through cities.

 When lifted freeways or highways suddenly become main thoroughfares in a city or urban area, many drivers fail to notice the reduced speed signs or pay increased attention to the risks for hazards such as cyclists or pedestrians.

 This can lead to increased danger of car accidents as well as cycling accidents involving pedestrians, which can be extremely dangerous, and often fatal.

 10. Interstate 10 California

 Interstate 10 cuts through the heart of Los Angeles.
-Due to the large number of vehicles on this road, which was never intended to handle so much traffic, this is one of California’s most dangerous roads.
+Due to a large number of vehicles on this road, which was never intended to handle so much traffic, this is one of California’s most dangerous roads.

 This problem is exacerbated by the mixture of drivers who are handling short commutes and commercial drivers handling long journeys.
 As more people move into the outskirts of Los Angeles, the increase in population continues to increase traffic on this particular road.